RupeWatson/Slime50/README.md

                                 signalStrengthL += dataL[j] + dataL[j + 1] + dataL[j + 2] + dataL[j + 3];
 ```

 Another challenge involved adding multiple species of slime.
 At first, I considered making a seperate array of new particles, and duplicating code in order to handle the new species.
 However, I realised a simpler way was to use a modulo operator to ensure there were always equal particles of each species.
-I then modified the behavior to turn towards particles of its own species, and away from those of others.
+I then modified the behavior to turn towards particles of its own color, and away from those of other colors.
 This meant that I could not change the colors of the trails with more than one species present.

 ```
                             else if (numberSpecies == 2) {